solana-foundation/developer-content/docs/toolkit/projects/solana-program.md

 Anchor for the program framework:

 - **Shank** creates a vanilla Solana smart contract with Shank macros to generate IDLs.
-For more information on Shank, read the [README](https://github.com/metaplex-foundation/shank).
+For more information on Shank, read its [README](https://github.com/metaplex-foundation/shank).

 - **Anchor** creates a smart contract using the Anchor framework, which